L-o-A/SmartContracts/contracts/Readme.txt

 doBurn(id, owner)
     - requires id, owner address
     - only Capsule can access this method
-    - used to burn capsules to NFT
+    - used to burn capsules after capsule is minted

 doTransfer(capsuleId, owner, dropTo)
     - requires Capsule Id, Owner address, Drop To addess